William Goddard (publisher)

-Early years
+Early life

-Goddard was born to a well-to-do family in 1740 in New London, Connecticut.
+Goddard was born to a well-to-do family on October 10, 1740, in New London, Connecticut.
 He was the son of William Giles Goddard, a wealthy doctor and the postmaster of New London, and was himself once postmaster of Providence for two years.
 His mother was Sarah Updike Goddard, the daughter of Lodowick Updike, whose English and Dutch ancestors were among the first settlers of Rhode Island, and who was also well educated and later ran the family printing business.

 Goddard had an older sister, Mary Katherine, who was involved with the family business because she was inspired by her father to become a printer.
 William served as an apprentice printer for six years under James Parker starting in 1755 and worked in his New Haven, Connecticut, print shop.
 A few months after his arrival, he was given an assignment to travel through Connecticut to determine what it would cost to set up post offices for the colonial forces during the French and Indian Wars.

 Goddard later worked in Parker's printing house in New York City in 1758, where he functioned as a journeyman.
 Samuel Farley arrived from Bristol, England, in 1760, and the following year established the New-York American Chronicle, a newspaper for which Goddard and Charles Crouch became his journeymen in his print shop.
 Then, in 1762, a fire gutted Farley's print shop, destroying most of his supplies, ending his newspaper.

 Goddard's father died in 1762 and soon after his mother moved the family to Providence, Rhode Island.
 Goddard opened his first printing office in Providence in July with a £300 loan from his mother, becoming the first printer of the city.
 With the help of his mother and sister, he started The Providence Gazette and Country Journal, with the first issue being printed on October 20, 1762.
 He competed for Rhode Island's business with Franklin's press already established in Newport.
 This was the only newspaper printed in Providence before 1775.
 Goddard was the publisher and editor of Providence's first newspaper and his friend John Carter was the printer.

 As a newspaper printer and publisher, Goddard subscribed to the ideal of a free and open press.
 However, his commitment to the ideal was tempered; he maintained that a free and open press "does not consist in publishing all the trash which every rancorous, illiberal, anonymous scribbler" submitted to a newspaper, and that any such freedom had to be employed with a measure of discernment and a responsibility to the truth.